-Recently, we visited the Moscow studio BUGPIN Tattoo, where was the first stage of the event, in which already recognized masters of the Russian tattoo Maxim Kislitsyn and Oleg Turyansky - shared their thoughts and knowledge about the art of tattooing with beginners and even some experienced tattoo artists.
-We asked a few questions so famous to the masters who have the colossal experience and knowledge accumulated in more than 10 years of productive work.
-So, we glad to introduce you with our first interlocutor - Maxim Kislitsyn!
+Recently, we visited the Moscow studio BUGPIN Tattoo, where the first stage of the event took place.
+Recognized Russian tattoo masters Maxim Kislitsyn and Oleg Turyansky shared their thoughts and knowledge about the art of tattooing with beginners and even some experienced tattoo artists.
+We asked a few questions to these famous masters, who have accumulated colossal experience and knowledge over more than 10 years of productive work.
+We are glad to introduce our first interlocutor - Maxim Kislitsyn!

 Tattoo artist Maxim Titanic Kislitsyn, neo Japanese tattoo, exclusive interview inkppl tattoo magazine | Moscow, Russia

 - Well, no, I actually tried a lot of things.
-When I was a student, I even worked in a nightclub, then for 4 months I stood by the machine-tool at the factory of my specialty.
-I am a master of carpentry and furniture production and in parallel I comprehended the art and skill of tattooing.
+When I was a student, I even worked in a nightclub.
+Then, for 4 months, I worked at a factory in my specialty.
+I am a master of carpentry and furniture production, and in parallel, I comprehended the art and skill of tattooing.

 - Do you remember your first customer?

-- It seems, It was me (laughs).
-Yes, I remember of course.
-With this person we still maintain friendly relations, he is from my native city - Vladimir.
-I remember how I did him a terrible tattoo by my homemade tattoo machine, which we then covered up with another terrible tattoo and, in the end, we must do once more cover up again (laughs).
+- It seems it was me (laughs).
+Yes, I remember, of course.
+We still maintain friendly relations with this person, who is from my native city - Vladimir.
+I remember how I gave him a terrible tattoo with my homemade tattoo machine, which we then covered up with another terrible tattoo, and in the end, we had to cover it up once more (laughs).

 Tattoo artist Maxim Titanic Kislitsyn, neo Japanese tattoo, exclusive interview inkppl tattoo magazine | Moscow, Russia

-- It was about 13 years ago .
-At the very beggining of a tattoo artist's career.
+- It was about 13 years ago, at the very beginning of my tattoo artist's career.

 - Preferably, I work in Japanese stylistics.
-This is an neo traditional Japanese tattoo with traditional Japanese motifs or with stylized ones.
+This is a neo-traditional Japanese tattoo with traditional Japanese motifs or stylized ones.
 Let's just say - it's a Neo-Japanese oriental, Europeanized or Americanized tattoo.
-Why I like the Japanese tattoo ?
-Because it clearly shows how tightly the tattoo interacts with human anatomy and how can you organically and dynamically fit drawing into a part of the body.
+Why do I like Japanese tattoos?
+Because they clearly show how tightly the tattoo interacts with human anatomy and how you can organically and dynamically fit the drawing into a part of the body.
 Usually, my work is dominated by large-scale images.

 Tattoo artist Maxim Titanic Kislitsyn, neo Japanese tattoo, exclusive interview inkppl tattoo magazine | Moscow, Russia